Portiloop/portiloop-software/README.md

   - `Coral` sets the `ADS1299` sampling rate to twice your target sampling rate, and uses the Coral Real-Time clock to stick to your target sampling rate
   - `ADS` sets the `ADS1299` sampling rate to the closest compatible to your target sampling rate and uses the ADS interrupts

+### Custom Delaying
+The `Delaying` section provides control over timing of detection and stimulation events.

+- Use the `Stim Delay` slider to set a time delay between detection and stimulation events
+- Use the `Inter Stim Delay` slider to set a time delay between stimulations
+- Choose from `Spindle Stimulation Mode` for either time delay (`Fast`) and phase delay (`Peak`) for spindles
+- Tick `SO Phase Delay` to enable in-phase stimulation for slow oscillation.
+It will only be available when both the detector and stimulator are set to `SlowOscillation`

 ### Custom Filtering

 The `Filtering` section lets you customize the filtering pipeline from the GUI.